aiqm/torchani/README.md

 This process works for most use cases, but for more details regarding building the CUDA and C++ extensions refer to [TorchANI CSRC](torchani/csrc).

+## GPU support

+TorchANI can be run in CUDA-enabled GPUs.
+This is **highly recommended** unless doing simple debugging or tests.
+If you don't run TorchANI on a GPU, expect highly degraded performance.
+Note that there is no CUDA support on `macOS`, and TorchANI is **untested** with Apple Metal Performance Shaders (MPS) and with AMD GPUs (ROCm | HIP).

 ## CUDA and C++ extensions

 A CUDA extension for speeding up AEV calculations and a C++ extension for